Flag of Minnesota: Marcel Stratton's proposal

+In 2001, the then Minnesota-based Utne Reader magazine held a public competition inviting people to design potential new flags for U.S. states and Canadian provinces.
+One of the winning entries was a proposed flag for Minnesota, designed by Marcel Stratton.
+It consisted of three horizontal curved stripes representing a waving flag; Blue for the sky, white for the winter landscape and green for the summer landscape.
+A white five-pointed North Star was placed within the middle of the blue stripe.
+No flags from this contest were ever officially adopted.

-2023 Redesign Commission
+2023 redesign commission

 Formation

-In April 2021 a student from Wayzata High School contacted State Senator Ann Johnson Stewart to discuss creating a bill to change the state flag.
+In April 2021, a student from Wayzata High School contacted State Senator Ann Johnson Stewart to discuss creating a bill to change the state flag.
 Senator Johnson Stewart agreed and worked with her colleague Senator Mary Kunesh to author the bills HF284 and SF847 to introduce to the 92nd Legislature.
-The bills outlined the State Emblems Redesign Commission that would later go into effect after the bill's passage several years later.
+The bills outlined the State Emblems Redesign Commission that later went into effect after the bill's passage several years later.
 The bills did not advance during the 92nd Legislative session.

 On March 22, 2022, two Democratic-Farmer-Labor members of the Minnesota House of Representatives, Mike Freiberg and Peter Fischer, introduced a bill to redesign the state's flag and seal.
 Fischer began supporting a flag redesign in 2017 after a group of high school students raised the issue to him.
 The law outlines specific guidelines for the redesign, stipulating that the new designs "must accurately and respectfully reflect Minnesota's shared history, resources, and diverse cultural communities" and that symbols representing only a single community or person are prohibited.
 It was proposed as part of a state budget bill and was opposed by Republican representatives, who viewed it as a low priority.

 In May 2023, as a part of the annual state budget, the Minnesota Legislature established the State Emblems Redesign Commission, tasked with proposing new designs for Minnesota's flag and seal.
 The legislation dictates that, barring any contrary legislation, the chosen flag design will be adopted as the state flag on May 11, 2024.
 The committee has 13 members, including representatives of the Indian Affairs Council, the Council for Minnesotans of African Heritage, the Minnesota Council on Latino Affairs, and the Council on Asian-Pacific Minnesotans, along with three members of the general public appointed by Governor Tim Walz.
 The committee held its first meeting on September 5.

 Submission phase

 In October 2023, the committee opened the floor to public submissions for new flag designs.
 They received 2,123 flag proposals and 398 seal designs.
 Common motifs included the state bird (the loon), alongside depictions of lakes, rivers, and the North Star.
-More diverse entries ranged from photographs of dogs and wooden floors to national flags, psychedelic monkey illustrations, and a loon shooting lasers from its eyes, reminiscent of the "Laser Kiwi" flag proposed in New Zealand's 2015-2016 flag referendums.
-Several submissions were unchanged images of the current Minnesota state flag.
+More diverse entries ranged from photographs of dogs and wooden floors to national flags, psychedelic monkey illustrations, and a loon shooting lasers from its eyes, reminiscent of the "Laser Kiwi" flag proposed in New Zealand's 2015–2016 flag referendums.
+Several submissions were unchanged images of the 1983 flag.